 This recipe is a family favorite and will fill your kitchen with the best smell.
 We have been making this for over 15 years and it hits the spot every time.
 We love how easy it is to make and how it keeps for months in the fridge.
 Store-bought caramel will never compare once you’ve tried this homemade version!
+We also love that the texture is easily customizable.
+Whether you like it runny or thick, this recipe will work for you.

 What goes in Homemade Caramel